 Looking for a quick weeknight meal that’s delicious and healthy?
-These Baked Chicken Chimichangas are easy to make and healthier than most Mexican food.
+These Baked Chicken Chimichangas are easy to make and healthier than the typically fried Tex-Mex dish.
 Plus, they make a great freezer meal!

 You can also choose what spice level you want your salsa to be.
 I use spicy, but use mild if you prefer!
 Add that in and then cook on low for about 5 minutes.
 And stir the rice in to combine.
 And your filling is complete!
 That’s all it takes.

 Warm your tortillas a bit in a pan, in the oven, or in the microwave to make them more malleable.

 Now, scoop about 3/4 cup of the filling onto the center of a tortilla, sprinkle some nice sharp cheese on top and add some sliced olives if you like them.